-The Pension Program (ORS Chapter 238A) provides benefits to members hired on or after August 29, 2003.
+The OPSRP Pension Program (ORS Chapter 238A) provides benefits to members hired on or after August 29, 2003.
 This portion of OPSRP provides a life pension funded by employer contributions.
-Benefits are calculated with the following formula for members who attain normal retirement age:

-General service: 1.5 percent is multiplied by the number of years of service and the final average salary.
+Benefits are calculated by formula for members who attain normal retirement age.
+For general service members, 1.5% is multiplied by the number of years of service and the final average salary.
 Normal retirement age for general service members is age 65, or age 58 with 30 years of retirement credit.
+For police and fire members, 1.8% is multiplied by the number of years of service and the final average salary.
+Normal retirement age for police and fire members is age 60 or age 53 with 25 years of retirement credit.
+To be classified as a police and fire member, the individual must have been employed continuously as a police and fire member for at least five years immediately preceding retirement.